• Mental Health

 Panic attacks are scary bursts of fear and worry.
 They are uncomfortable and intimidating, but you can’t die from a panic attack.
 Panic attacks are not overly dangerous to your physical health.
 Following a simple plan of cognitive and behavioral skills during the next attack can help make it shorter and less stressful.

-If you experience a panic attack or want to help someone else, do the following the cope:5
+If you experience a panic attack or want to help someone else during a panic attack, do the following to cope:6

 • Identify the panic: being able to separate panic from another concern is crucial, so people should always begin the process by studying the symptoms to identify their state as a panic attack